AlCalzone/node-tradfri-client/README.md

 * `turnOn()` - Turns the light on.
 * `turnOff()` - Turns the light off.
 * `toggle([value: boolean])` - Toggles the light's state to the given value or the opposite of its current state.
 * `setBrightness(value: number [, transitionTime: number])` - Dims the light to the given brightness.
-You can specify an optional transition time or use the default of 0.5s.
 * `setColorTemperature(value: string [, transitionTime: number])` - Changes a white spectrum lightbulb's color temperature to the given value.
-You can specify an optional transition time or use the default of 0.5s.
 * `setHue(value: number [, transitionTime: number])` - Changes an RGB lightbulb's hue to the given value.
-You can specify an optional transition time or use the default of 0.5s.
 * `setSaturation(value: number [, transitionTime: number])` - Changes an RGB lightbulb's saturation to the given value.

-You can specify an optional transition time or use the default of 0.5s.
+For the methods accepting a transitionTime, you can specify an optional transition time or use the default of 0.5s.

 ### `LightOperation`
 A LightOperation is an object containing at least one of a `Light`'s properties, which are: